1boch1/1boch1/README.md

 # About Me:
-📑 I’m currently studying Computer Science @ UniPi<br>👨🏻‍🎓 I have a diploma in C.S. & Telcommunications<br>👯 I’m looking to collaborate on a mobile app<br>🌱 I’m currently learning CS and Craftsmanship<br>💬 Ask me about a scientific fact<br>✒️ "Rage against the dying of the light." cit.
+📑 I’m currently studying Computer Science @ UniPi<br>👨🏻‍🎓 I have a diploma in C.S. & Telcommunications<br>🌱 I’m currently learning craftsmanship<br>💬 I love talking about science<br>✒️ "Rage against the dying of the light." cit.

 ## 🌐 Socials: